| Document Number: | P0110R0 |

 need to do something to avoid it.

-is nothrow-move-constructibleIf std::nothrow_move_constructible<B>::value
+B is nothrow-move-constructibleIf std::nothrow_move_constructible<B>::value is true, then

 things are almost as easy.
-Rather than constructing our new B
+Rather than constructing our new B directly in the

 variant, we can first construct an instance on the stack.
 If this throws then there isn't a